Sentry (monitoring system): Sentry Risk Table

 As of February 2025, of the 191 asteroids with better than a 1-in-10,000 chance of impacting Earth only (29075) 1950 DA and 101955 Bennu are larger than 50 meters in diameter.

 As of March 2025, the soonest virtual impactor of an asteroid larger than 50 meters in diameter with a better than 1:1-million chance of impact is on 11 August 2040 with a 1:310000 chance of impact.
 It is estimated to be 120-meters in diameter, has a short observation arc of 7-days, and is expected to be approximately 1.75 AU from Earth on 11 August 2040.
 The impact scenario is outside the 3-sigma uncertainty region of ± 242 million km.

 The asteroid with the greatest chance of impacting Earth in 2025 is (6-meters in diameter) with less than a 1-day observation arc.
-It has a 1:48,000 chance of impact on 06 November 2023, but is expected to be around 0.3 AU from Earth on that date with uncertainty region of ± 900 million km.
+It had a 1:48,000 chance of impact on 06 November 2023, but was expected to be around 0.3 AU from Earth on that date with uncertainty region of ± 900 million km.

 With a 24-day observation arc, has the most virtual impactors with 1244 virtual impactor dates.

 The diameter of most near-Earth asteroids that have not been studied by radar or infrared can generally only be estimated within about a factor of 2 based on the asteroid's absolute magnitude (H).
 Their mass, consequently, is uncertain by about a factor of 10.
 For near-Earth asteroids without a well-determined diameter, Sentry assumes a generic albedo of 0.15.

 In August 2013, the Sentry Risk Table started using planetary ephemeris (DE431) for all NEO orbit determinations.
 DE431 (JPL small-body perturber ephemeris: SB431-BIG16) better models the gravitational perturbations of the planets and includes the 16 most massive main-belt asteroids.
 In April 2021, Sentry transitioned to DE441 which removed the very low impact probability of short-arc 2014 MV67 which had been less than 1:1-billion.
 The switch to DE441 also briefly added in the harmless Jupiter trojan 2014 ES57 with a very low impact probability of about 1:1-billion.

 JPL launched major changes to the website in February 2017 and re-directed the classic page on 10 April 2017.

 In 2021 JPL launched Sentry-II which handles the Yarkovsky effect that can significantly change a small asteroid's path over decades and centuries.
 Sentry-II defaults to an impact pseudo-observation (IOBS) analysis technique that runs an extended orbit-determination filter that tries to converge to an impacting solution compatible with the observational data.